large expensive house

 "Where's Sue?"
 Trisha asked when she walked into her neighbor's house and noticed one of the group was missing.

-"Oh, the poor thing," the neighbor said.
+"Oh, the poor thing," her neighbor said.

 "What's wrong?"

-"She lost her baby--a miscarriage."
+"She lost her baby—a miscarriage."

 "But she was doing so well."